 Middlesex County College, in partnership with New Jersey City University (NJCU) and the State’s Community Colleges, offers New Pathways to Teaching in NJ (NPTNJ).
 This alternate route to teacher certification program provides a process by which individuals who hold a bachelor’s degree can become licensed teachers without completing a traditional teacher training program.

-Middlesex County College conducts Information Sessions on its Edison campus for those interested in learning about New Pathways in New Jersey (NPTNJ).
+Middlesex County College conducts Information Sessions on its Edison campus for those interested in learning about New Pathways to Teaching in New Jersey (NPTNJ).
 During the Session an overview of NPTNJ and teacher certification is provided, application packets are distributed, and questions are answered.
 Applicants are required to attend an information Session in order to receive an application.

 To register, please email or phone and leave your name and phone number: